petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

   - Open source
 ---

-I've noticed a bit of dissatisfaction with Overleaf lately.
-In my opinion it's a great tool for what it's meant for: Collaborating on LaTeX documents where the document is the main thing changing.

-What that means is that the project needs to be one where it's mostly writing, not data analysis, figure generation, etc., since Overleaf isn't made for those other things.
-Since my projects almost always involved more than just writing a document, Overleaf was not the right tool for the job, so I didn't use it much.

-I'm going to give a slightly different philosophical stance on collaborating on documents or any other files for that matter.
-I don't actually think concurrent editing is good actually.
-For the same piece of content, team members should work in series, or the work should be split up into relatively uncoupled pieces before updating in parallel.

-We are going to show a practical example here that makes use of Calkit, an open source tool I've been working on to help with reproducibility in research projects.
+Research projects will very often involve some sort of LaTeX document, e.g., a conference paper, slide deck, journal article, or multiple of each.

+Here we're going to walk through setting up a collaborative LaTeX editing environment with Calkit and GitHub Codespaces.

+There are other cloud-based LaTeX collaboration tools, e.g., Overleaf, which is great, but I feel like tools like Overleaf are mostly suitable to pure writing projects.
+Research projects involve writing, sure, but they also involve collecting data, analyzing data, creating figures, etc., which is not within the scope of Overleaf.
+Calkit on the other hand is intended to be a framework for all of the above, including the writing part, and leverages tools that can easily run both in the cloud and locally, for maximum flexibility.

-Full disclosure: There is a paid aspect of the Calkit Cloud to help pay for the costs of running the system, since it allows for storage of artifacts, but the software is fully open source and there is a free plan that provides more than enough storage to do what we'll do here.
+Full disclosure: There is a paid aspect of the Calkit Cloud to help pay for the costs of running the system, since it allows for storage of artifacts like PDFs, but the software is fully open source and there is a free plan that provides more than enough storage to do what we'll do here.

-Calkit defines a framework for managing the entire project, not just the writing part, but we'll just focus on writing and document creation here.
-Calkit ties together and leverages Git, GitHub, DVC, Docker, and more to allow everything to live in a single folder, and easily be run on different machines.

-Here, the Calkit web app is going to setup our GitHub repo for LaTeX editing and compilation.
-This could all be done manually outside, but the goal here is to make it as simple as possible with as few steps as possible.

-Starting from the beginning,
-we'll assume we already have an Overleaf project and we want to migrate it over.

-Another benefit of what we'll create here is the ability to work offline using nearly identical tooling.
-We're going to use a GitHub Codespace for cloud editing, which defines a so-called "dev container" that can be connected to remotely or run locally with VS Code.

-Another elephant in the room is Git.
-Git is scary for the uninitiated, but here we'll show that with VS Code's graphical tools, it's quite easy.

 ## Prerequisites

-In order to set this up, you will need a GitHub account
+In order to set this up, you will need a GitHub account.

 ## Create the project

 Head to [calkit.io](https://calkit.io),
 sign in with GitHub,
+and click the "create project" button.

-TODO: Remove plan selection
+TODO: Remove plan selection?

-then create a new project.
-This will create a GitHub repo for us, setup DVC, and create a dev container in which we and our collaborators can work.
+Upon submitting, Calkit will create a GitHub repo for us, setup DVC, and create a so-called "dev container" configuration from which we and our collaborators can spin up our GitHub Codespace.

 Note that this will create a full Calkit project and DVC pipeline.
 You could remove those dependencies if this truly were a pure writing